A Face (short for Babyface) is a Professional Wrestling

 Currently he's a heel, but he's done nothing to explain his actions or build up heat; he just stands around brooding, like he doesn't know how to be evil.
 Now it's been revealed that his motivation is... vengeance against Hulk Hogan for all the crap he did during nWo, hey Sting, don't you know about the Three Month Rule?
 Quit Breaking the Fourth Wall, TNA can't afford a new one.

-- Has Mysterio ever been a heel?
-(And yes, I'm referring to his WCW days, too.)
-Except for one match against Mark Henry where he used one of Eddie Guerrero's heel tricks (though even that was more of an homage to his recently departed friend), I don't think he's ever played any role other than the underdog face.
+- Rey Mysterio Jr full on.
+Except for one match against Mark Henry where he used one of Eddie Guerrero's heel tricks (though even that was more of an homage to his recently departed friend), he's never played any role other than the underdog face.
 He's probably unique among male Superstars in that respect.
 (Rob Van Dam is somewhat borderline.
 He was a heel when he first came over from ECW in 2001, but by that time he was so popular even among WWE fans that he got cheered anyway.)

 - The Great Khali has always been the good guy to the Indian audience.
 It was the US where he was booed.
 The same may be true for other hometown heroes that wind up wrestling for foreign promotions but Khali is a standout example as he is practically a legend in India.
 By the time he came to the Americas though he was no longer very mobile so the fans there do not see what the big deal is.